pdmoerland/BioSB-MachineLearning-2021/README.md

 For more information about the course programme, please contact [Perry Moerland](mailto:p.d.moerland@amsterdamumc.nl); for more information about registration or logistics, please contact [Femke Francissen](mailto:femke.francissen@biosb.nl).

+## Mails sent out
+Apparently in some cases my mails end up in the spam folder.
+Therefore, I also put them here:
+  *
+  *

 ## Learning objectives

 After having followed this course, the student has a good understanding of a wide range of machine learning techniques and is able to recognize what method is most applicable to data analysis problems (s)he encounters in bioinformatics and systems biology applications.